cetz-package/cetz/src/anchor.typ

   }

   // Add enabled anchor names
+  if name != none or offset-anchor != none {
     if border-anchors {
       assert("center" in anchor-names and radii != none and path != none,
         message: "Border anchors need a center anchor, radii and the path set!")
     }
     if path-anchors {
-    assert(path != none,
+      assert.ne(path, none,
         message: "Path anchors need the path set!")
+    }
   }

   // Anchor callback